Chris Gebhard

-Christopher Gebhard (born 1974 or 1975) is a Pennsylvania state senator who represents the 48th district, which includes all of Lebanon County and portions of Dauphin and York counties.
+Christopher M. Gebhard (born 1974 or 1975) is a Pennsylvania state senator who represents the 48th district, which includes all of Lebanon County and portions of Berks and Lancaster counties.
 He is a member of the Republican Party and the owner of an insurance and risk management firm.

 Early life and career

 Gebhard was born in 1974/1975 to parents Peter and Lauralee Gebhard.
 He attended Cedar Crest High School in Lebanon before graduating from The Hill School in Pottstown in 1992.
 Gebhard earned a Bachelor of Arts degree in psychology from Vanderbilt University in Nashville, after which he returned to Lebanon and began working for his father's insurance agency just after it had merged with a larger company in 1996.
 Later that year, Gebhard took a job with Cincinnati Insurance Company in Ohio, returning to Hoaster Gebhard in early 2000 but as a "regular employee" per his father.
 By 2014, Gebhard became the CEO and president of Hoaster Gebhard & Co., an insurance and risk management firm in Lebanon.